Sam Zemurray: Personal life

 Zemurray married Sarah Weinberger in May 1908.
 Weinberger was the daughter of Jake Weinberger, an early figure in the banana trade and employee of Zemurray's.
 Weinberger published a cookbook titled One Hundred Unusual Dinners and How to Prepare Them.
 Their daughter, archaeologist Doris Zemurray Stone, was born in 1909.
-Their son, Samuel Jr., was born in 1913.
-He went missing in action as a pilot in World War II, leaving a widow and two children.
+Their son, Samuel Jr., was born in 1913; a World War II pilot, the younger Zemurray was killed in action in 1943 when his plane crashed in an Algerian desert, leaving behind a widow and two children.
+In 1945, Zemurray and Coryell McKinney donated 25 acres of land in Hammond, Louisiana, for a memorial park to honor Samuel Jr. and his flight crew.
+The site is now part of the city's Zemurray Park.

-Once he had earned substantial amounts of money, Zemurray was actively philanthropic.
-In the United States, he gave thousands of dollars to Tulane University, Radcliffe College, The Nation magazine, and to clinics and hospitals in New Orleans.
+Zemurray became a philanthropic and gave thousands of dollars to Tulane University, Radcliffe College, The Nation magazine, and to clinics and hospitals in New Orleans.
 In Central America, he funded hospitals, roads, infrastructure, and schools, including the Zamorano Pan-American Agricultural School.

+Zemurray supported the Zionist movement through his personal acquaintance, beginning in the 1920s, with Chaim Weizmann.
+Zemurray supported President Franklin D. Roosevelt's New Deal policies, helping to draft the Agricultural Adjustment Administration industry codes, and contributed financially to left-wing causes, such as The Nation magazine.

 Zemurray was a member of Temple Sinai in New Orleans.